Rules, policies and behavior

 Middle and High School Student Code of Conduct

-The School’s Code of Conduct is based on ASL’s Mission and Portrait of a Learner, and reflects our Core Values and all applicable UK laws and regulations.
+The School’s Code of Conduct is based on ASL’s Mission, Portrait of a Learner and our DEI statement, and reflects our Core Values and all applicable UK laws and regulations.
 As an ASL community member, you have the right to an excellent education that excites and challenges you in a safe learning environment, to engage actively and constructively in school-sponsored events and activities with other members of the community, to feel cared for and valued as an individual, and to respectfully express your beliefs and opinions.
 As a member of the community, you contribute to the learning and social environment and also have the responsibility of upholding ASL’s values.
 ASL’s expectations for all community members are outlined below.

 It is vital that all members of our community understand behavioral expectations and the school’s Code of Conduct.
 If a student violates school policy or rules, or acts in a way that is in conflict with our Core Values, appropriate disciplinary measures will be taken by the School.
 All members of the school community share the responsibilities that come with the privilege of being part of our community.
 To that end, we expect parents/guardians to help their students, and other ASL students in their care, to make positive and healthy choices.

 Please note that ASL’s expectations of student behavior apply to all school-sponsored events, whether on or off campus.
+The School acknowledges UK laws regarding alcohol and tobacco use.
 On trips outside of the UK, both the laws of the host nation and the Code of Conduct apply.
-Furthermore, ASL reserves the right to intervene or take disciplinary action for behaviors outside of school that potentially affect another student, our greater community, or the school’s reputation.
-Please see additional information under Breaches of Code of Conduct Outside of the School Grounds, below.
+Furthermore, ASL reserves the right to intervene or take disciplinary action for serious breaches of the Code of Conduct which take place outside of school and/or at events not affiliated with school, if the School felt the breaches resulted in risks to health and safety and/or could be damaging to other students, our greater community, or the reputation of the student or school.
+In such cases, the School may use the same disciplinary process as described below.

 Respect for others